DFE-Digital/early-careers-framework/docs/source/ecf/guidance.html.md

 If a participant is a mentor and linked to an ECT, then the `mentor_id` that appears on the response for their ECT will be the mentor’s `participant_id`.

-If the mentor is an unfunded mentor, then the identifier will be their participant_id.
+If the mentor is an unfunded mentor, then the identifier will be their `participant_id`.

 ```
  GET /api/v3/unfunded-mentors/ecf